PDXChinese/pdxchinese.github.io/_pvsafiles/2025_Zhengyan_Li.md

 **Category: Teens (11-15)**
 **Hours: 103**

-"My name is Li Zhengyan.
-I am 15 years old and a student at Southridge High School.
-I enjoy playing basketball and am passionate about engaging in meaningful activities that help me grow and make good use of my time."
+"My name is Zhengyan Li,and I am 15 years old.
+At present, I am a high school student.
+My usual hobbies are mainly playing basketball and cycling.
+I like to challenge myself in sports, and I also enjoy the sense of accomplishment brought by teamwork.

+In the past year, I have participated in a number of community volunteer activities, including clothing donation activities, sidewalk cleaning, festival arrangement, etc. Through these volunteer services, I not only learned how to communicate and cooperate with different people, but also better understood the meaning of responsibility, patience and helping others.
+I feel proud to be able to contribute my strength in the community.

+In the future, I hope to continue to participate in more volunteer activities and make continuous progress in learning and interest. "

 Oregon Chinese Coalition is proud to recognize the volunteers who consistently take the time to make a difference in the lives of others.
 Therefore, it is a great honor to present the Community Volunteer Service Award (CVSA) to Zhengyan Li.